Me and My Family Craft with Recycled Containers

 for information on cookies and affiliates

 Families don't all look the same, they come in all shapes and sizes.
-They include a variety of relatives and friends, as well as different pets.
+They include a variety of relatives and friends, along with well-loved pets.
 Recognizing and reinforcing this diversity supports early learning, and helps build confidence and well-being.

 Celebrate families with this fun recycled craft.
 Kids can create 'people' that reflect the members of their families.
 This activity builds language, social and cognitive skills, as kids relate stories about their families and the people they choose to model in this craft.